 Irie Evans, Do You Want a Revolution?

 This past year has been difficult for us all, but especially for Black Americans.
 The police killings of Breonna Taylor, George Floyd, and Duante Wright, among others, weighed heavily on the Black community.
 It has been over 150 years since the end of slavery, yet there is still so much progress to be made.
-Come to the theater located past the tennis courts to hear from Irie Evans ’20 as we investigate Black revolutionary ideas like police and prison abolition, look at historical revolutionary movements like the Black Panther Party, and explore what can be done to fight for a more equitable America.
+Come to the Angora Room Deck to hear from Irie Evans ’20 as we investigate Black revolutionary ideas like police and prison abolition, look at historical revolutionary movements like the Black Panther Party, and explore what can be done to fight for a more equitable America.
 After the presentation, we will open to the audience for questions and discussion.
 This will not be a lighthearted event, so please come with an open mind and a willingness to learn.

 Tony Moller, Making Your Green Greener: Investing Like an Ecologist

 Climate change and personal investing have a lot in common.
 They’re simultaneously all-important and completely overwhelming.
 Misinformation abounds.
 Nobody quite knows the right course, and yet you always end up feeling like you’re doing something wrong.There’s no simple path forward for either issue, but there are good places to start.
-Join Tony (Earth Systems: BS’19, MS’20) at the theater located past the tennis courts for a primer on how today’s climate-smart investments can have outsize impacts on both the wealth and the planet we leave for future generations.
+Join Tony (Earth Systems: BS’19, MS’20) on the Old Lodge Deck for a primer on how today’s climate-smart investments can have outsize impacts on both the wealth and the planet we leave for future generations.
 Topics will include: green bonds, sustainable infrastructure, financial greenwashing, and divestment.
 Topics will not include: cryptocurrency, Gamestop, and NFTs.

 Jordan Brinn, Integrated Design for Energy Efficiency

 In conjunction with Adjunct Professor Amory Lovins, Cofounder & Chairman of the Rocky Mountain Institute, Jordan (Civil & Environmental Engineering: BS ’20, MS ’21), a former Schneider Fellow for American Cities Climate Challenge with the Natural Resources Defense Council, will be speaking on integrated design for energy efficiency.
-Join Jordan at the theater located past the tennis courts to hear about her and Lovins’ work.
+Join Jordan on the Old Lodge Deck to hear about her and Lovins’ work.
 Read more about Jordan’s background and academic focus through visiting her Science Communication Portfolio.

 Julia Persche, The Intersect of Biomimicry, Design & Nature

 Did you know some plants and animals have evolved into the perfect form for their environment and bear such hyper-specialized features that we use them as templates for some of the coolest and most innovative products?
-Join Julia at the theater just past the tennis courts to explore the intersect of biomimicry, design & nature through her research as well as activities designed just you.
+Join Julia on the Old Lodge Deck to explore the intersect of biomimicry, design & nature through her research as well as activities designed just you.

 Julia Persche (BS ’20, MS ’22) graduated Stanford with a Bachelor of Science in Product Design Engineering and a Minor in Human Biology.
 She then continued her academic pursuits with a Masters of Science at Northwestern University in Engineering Design Innovation.
 During her graduate year she assisted with the Design Your Life course at Northwestern and worked as a Design Engineer with Stanford Medical School, focusing on wearable technology.